MIDFIELDR/collaboration_tools/pages/p007-updating-midfielddata-drat-repo.md

 the CRAN size limits.

 These guidelines are a quick overview of how to go about updating the midfielddata package when needed.
+This shouldn’t happer very often because the practice data are static.

-You can read more about it at Dirk Eddelbuettel’s [Drat basics for package authors](https://eddelbuettel.github.io/drat/vignettes/dratforauthors/)
+You can read more about drat at Dirk Eddelbuettel’s [Drat basics for package authors](https://eddelbuettel.github.io/drat/vignettes/dratforauthors/)

+## Update the drat repo

-First time only,
+First time only:

 -   Clone a local copy of the MIDFIELDR drat repo.
 -   Install the drat package.

-## Update the drat repo

--   Once the work in the midfielddata package is complete, run R CMD build to produce the `midfielddata_x.x.x.tar.gz` file, where `x.x.x` is the version number.
+Once the work in the midfielddata package is complete, run R CMD build to produce the `midfielddata_x.x.x.tar.gz` file, where `x.x.x` is the version number.

+Update the drat repo:

 -   Note the path to the local drat repo, e.g., `C:/path/to/local/drat`.
 -   In R change your working directory to the file location of the `.tar.gz` file and run: